Rajasthan VHP’s 24/7 Helpline: A Critical Look at Safety, Legal Rights, and Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the purpose of the Rajasthan VHP’s 24/7 helpline described in the post?
+What is the Rajasthan VHP 24/7 helpline discussed in the article?